antonal01/AI-Scheduler/README.md

 The purpose is to find a schedule that meets the conditions of those two files.
 Eventually generating a schedule file that represents the weekly schedule for the high school.

+The algorithm produces the desired results depending on the input data given.
+The accuracy of the results depends on the number of chromosomes, the mutation probability,
+maximum fitness score, and the maximum number of steps algorithm.